ItzYoDawG/YoDawGz-Muzic-/Index.md

 **YoDawGz Muzic** is a feature-packed Discord bot that brings music to your server with:
 - 🎵 YouTube & Spotify playback
 - 📜 Queue management (play, skip, shuffle, loop)
 - 🎛️ Volume control & audio filters
-- 🎤 Lyrics lookup
 - 💾 Save/load queues

 ---